flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180323-18-04-19-marijuana-miracle.md

     epilepsy** for children, though no one knows exactly WHY it works.
   card_citation: ''
 card_3:
-  card_text: "Life-Changer?\n-------------\n\n> a\x1CI just went to South Africa for two weeks without my parents on a school trip.
-I would not have been able to do that if I had not tried this medication.a\x1D\n> \n> Sam Vogelstein, 16, who suffers from epilepsy and participated in the study.
+  card_text: "Life-Changer?n-------------nn> ax1CI just went to South Africa for two weeks without my parents on a school trip.
+I would not have been able to do that if I had not tried this medication.ax1Dn> n> Sam Vogelstein, 16, who suffers from epilepsy and participated in the study.
 He had 100 seizures a day before taking the CPD-based drug."
   card_citation: ''
 card_4:
   card_text: >-